Vertex Cuts: Introduction

 If $X$ is an infinite graph with more than one vertex end and $k$ is the smallest integer for which there is a vertex cut $C$ such that $|NC| = k$ and $NC$ separates two ends then there is a set of such vertex cuts which satisfies the axioms.

-One big advantage of using vertex cuts over edge cuts is that we can obtain a structure tree theory that applies to finite graphs, and gives information about the $k$-connectivity of the graph for any $k$.
+We obtain a structure tree theory that applies to finite graphs, and gives information about the $k$-connectivity of the graph for any $k$.
 For a complete graph the structure tree is trivial, i.e.\ it only has one vertex.
-A finite graph $X$ has a non-trivial structure tree if and only if for some integer $k$, there are $k$-separators.
 A $k$-separator is a set $S$ of $k$ vertices whose removal leaves at least two components $C,D$ such that $C\cup S$ and $D\cup S$ each contain $k$-inseparable subsets.
 Here a set $Y$ of vertices is $k$-inseparable if $Y$ has at least $k+1$ vertices and no two of the vertices will lie in distinct components of the graph when at most $k$ vertices of $X$ are removed.
 Let $\kappa $ be the smallest value of $k$ for which the above occurs.
-We show that a finite graph contains a unique nested set $\cn$ of $\kappa $-separators such that if two $\kappa $-inseparable subsets are separated by some $\kappa $-separator then they are separated by a set in $\cn $.
-The set $\cn$ is invariant under the automorphism group of $X$ and forms the directed edge set of a structure tree for $X$.
+We show that any connected graph contains a uniquely determined nested set $\cn$ of $\kappa $-cuts such that if two $\kappa $-inseparable subsets are separated by some $\kappa $-separator then they are separated by a set in $\cn $.
+The uniqueness of the set $\cn$ means that it is invariant under the automorphism group of $X$ and forms the directed edge set of a structure tree $T_{\kappa }$ for $X$.
+We also show that $2$-colouring $T_{\kappa }$ partitions $VT_{\kappa }$ into {\it blocks} and separators.
+Every $k$-inseparable set is a subset of a block, though some blocks may not contain any $k$-inseparable set.

-In recent work A. Evangelidou and P. Papasoglu \cite{Evang2008} have independently obtained some of the results of this paper.
-In particular they have given a proof of Stallings Theorem using vertex cuts.

-The authors first met at the conference on Totally Disconnected Groups, Graphs and Geometry at Blaubeuren in May 2007.
-This project grew from a problem raised at a problem session at that conference.
-The authors are very grateful to the organizers for inviting them to the meeting.